Swig Cookie Recipe

 A popular way to serve these cookies is right out of the freezer.
 Simply freeze the unfrosted cookies and then frost them right before serving.
 Our favorite way to enjoy these cookies is chilled in the refrigerator, frosted and all.

 How To Store Leftovers

 If you end up having any leftover cookies, you're in luck!
-These frosted pink sugar cookies store amazingly well.
+These sour cream cookies store amazingly well.
 This also makes them a great make-ahead dessert or snack!